 The brand made its name by successfully designing a fountain pen that met all the requirements that had been identified through a questionnaire for fountain pen enthusiasts.
-For example, the ideal fountain pen should not roll around on the desk when uncapped (faceted barrel), should be able to be filled quickly and easily (piston mechanism).
-It was also important that it was perfectly watertight (O-ring), easily dismantled for optimal cleaning (a small spanner is provided) and affordable (stainless steel nib).
+For example, the ideal fountain pen should not roll around on the desk when uncapped (faceted barrel).
+It should be able to be filled quickly and easily (piston mechanism).
+The designers have made it perfectly watertight (O-ring), easily dismantled for optimal cleaning (a small spanner is provided).
+Its price should be affordable (stainless steel nib).
 Of course, it had to be aesthetically pleasing (bright colours and polished attributes).

-Today, TWSBI models, combining tradition with their piston mechanism and modernity with their design, are known and recognized throughout the world.
+TWSBI models combine tradition with their piston mechanism and modernity with their design.
+Today, they are known and recognized throughout the world.